marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/popcnt.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: POPCNT, binary representation, bits set

 .. _popcnt:

-.. index:: POPCNT

-.. index:: binary representation

-.. index:: bits set

 POPCNT --- Number of bits set
 *****************************